HaloMind-Research/halomind-research.github.io/_pages/solar-defect.md

 ---
 layout: page
-title: "Interpretable Solar Panel Defect Detection via Fuzzy Rule Extraction from Deep Learning Architectures"
+title: "Interpretable Solar Panel Defect Detection via Fuzzy Rule Extraction from Hierarchical Vision Models"
 permalink: /publications/solar-defect/
 ---

 ### Abstract

-The reliability of solar energy infrastructure depends heavily on early detection of panel defects, yet most deep learning models remain opaque, which is a serious concern when operators must trust and act on automated decisions.
-Motivated by this gap, we propose a novel framework that automatically extracts human-readable fuzzy logic rules from trained convolutional and transformer-based classifiers, providing transparent defect severity predictions without any manual rule engineering.
-We evaluate our approach on the ELPV benchmark dataset of 2,624 electroluminescence images.
-Results show that modern hierarchical architectures, namely Swin Transformer and ConvNeXt, achieve substantially higher feature-to-severity correlations (0.78 to 0.82) compared to classical CNNs (0.64), yielding more reliable and consistent fuzzy inference rules.
-Our best model, SwinTiny, achieves 80.96% overall accuracy while simultaneously generating interpretable IF-THEN decision boundaries, directly bridging the gap between high-performing black-box models and the transparency standards demanded by real-world solar farm operations.
+The reliability of the solar energy systems depends on the timely discovery of faults in panels; however, the lack of interpretability of most deep learning models can pose difficulties for users who have to trust and utilize the outcomes of automated systems.
+To overcome this problem, we present a new approach that automatically obtains human-understandable fuzzy rules from the latent features of trained transformers and CNN-based classification algorithms, thus providing interpretable predictions regarding the severity of defects without having to develop any explicit rules manually.
+The proposed methodology is tested using the ELPV benchmark dataset comprising 2,624 electroluminescence images.
+Experimental evidence suggests that modern hierarchical models, namely the Swin Transformer and ConvNeXt models, demonstrate significantly stronger correlation between features and severity (0.78-0.82) compared to traditional CNNs (0.64) and, therefore, can generate more reliable and consistent rules.
+The best performing model, namely Swin-Tiny, attains an overall accuracy of 80.96%, while simultaneously generating interpretable IF-THEN decision rules, and thus overcoming the gap between high-performance black-box models and the strict transparency standards required by real-world solar farm operations

 ### Key Methodologies & Contributions